-The rampant destruction of flora and fauna led us into starting a search for plots of land to increase forest cover.
-Keeping this in mind, we established our society on 1st September 1996, with 50 Bighas (20 Acres) of arid land in the district of Purulia, West Bengal.
+The rampant (ever ending)destruction of flora and fauna led us into starting a search for plots of land to increase forest cover.
+Keeping this in mind, we established our society on 1st September 1996, with 50 Bighas (20 Acres) of arid land in the district of Purulia, West Bengal, India.
 Over 20 years, we kept acquiring more land and implanting trees.
-Today, our 30-acre forest contains 2 million trees of every variety and more than 500-600 types of herbs and bushes.
+Today, our 30-acre man made forest contains 2 million trees of every variety and more than 500-600 types of herbs and bushes.

 Bhalopahar contains a health-care centre, run by a registered medical parctitioner.
-Key medicines are procured from a subsidized rate from Community Development Medical Unit (CDMU).
+Key medicines are procured from (at) a subsidized rate from Community Development Medical Unit (CDMU).
 On an average, 50 patients with varying degrees of ailments are treated everyday.
 Major heart, hydrocele, hernia and cataract surgeries have also been conducted for the local people free of cost.
-Additionally, we have a tie-in with reputed hospitals in Kolkata and Howrah for a nursing training initiative.
-This allows us to send locally educated girls for higher training at these hospitals.
+Additionally, we have x tie-in (tie-up) with reputed hospitals in Kolkata and Howrah for x nursing training initiative.
+This allows (helps) us to send locally educated girls for higher training at these hospitals.

 Among other endeavours, Bhalopahar also incorporates livestock rearing, in order to provide nutritious food for the school-going children and for the generation of natural fertilizers for organic farming.
-Presently, we have 70 cows, 60 hens, 10 geese, as well as a variety of fish as part of the fish farming program.
+Presently, we have 70 cows, 60 hens, 10 geese, as well as a variety of fish es as part of the fish-farming-program.